How is Botox administered to treat hyperhidrosis?

 Most patients resort to applying prescription-strength antiperspirants as their first line of treatment against excessive sweating.
 Once applied topically, aluminum chlorohydrate (active ingredient) present in the antiperspirant will mix with the sweat excreted and form superficial plugs in the pores.
 Blocked pores relay negative feedback mechanism to the body, resulting in temporary reduced production of sweat.

-Besides clinical-strength antiperspirants, patients with hyperhidrosis may also be prescribed with anticholinergic drugs (e.g. benzatropine, methantheline, oxybutynin, propantheline, etc.).
-The mechanism of action of these drugs is by blocking the activity of the neurotransmitter acetylcholine in the central and peripheral nervous system, which leads to less sweat excretion.
-That being said, these drugs can cause undesirable side effects such as urinary retention, dry mouth, visual disturbances, and constipation.
+Outside of resorting to use of clinical-strength anti-perspirants, patients with hyperhidrosis also have the alternative solution of being prescribed with anti-cholinergic drugs (e.g. benzatropine, methantheline, oxybutynin, propantheline, etc.).
+The mechanism of action which these drugs have is to block the activity of the specific neurotransmitter acetylcholine within the central and peripheral nervous system, an action which causes less sweat to be excreted.
+Even though that is the great benefit they provide, these drugs can still cause undesirable side effects, ranging from urinary retention, dry mouth and visual disturbances, to constipation.

 Patients with severe cases of hyperhidrosis may choose to undergo surgical removal of sweat glands instead.
 This procedure can be done via axillary liposuction, retrodermal curettage, and suction.
 Though this surgical procedure has a high success rate (80%), the patient’s condition can still regress due to regeneration of nerve fibers.
 Patients who are unable to obtain adequate relief via medication or antiperspirants, and do not want to undergo a surgical procedure, can opt for Botox injections instead.
 This popular brand of botulinum toxin type A t is manufactured by Allergan, a distinguished pharmaceutical company.
 Botulinum toxin is a potent neurotoxin that is extracted from Clostridium botulinum bacteria.
 Despite its toxicity, Botox is formulated to contain only the purest form of toxin, which comes in a therapeutic amount.
 It is classified as an effective neuromuscular paralytic agent that inhibits the release of acetylcholine.
 The treated regions will then remain sweat-free until the injected toxin is metabolized.